-Spooky Cajun ghost story about two boys’ misadventures in a haunted pumpkin patch one Halloween.
-Written by Tom Coleman.
+Spooky Cajun ghost story about two boys’ misadventures in a haunted Louisiana pumpkin patch one Halloween.
+Written and told by Tom Coleman.

 “DON’T GO INTO PATIN’S PUMPKIN PATCH.
 THEY GOT TATIES IN THERE!”